vipulism/SublimeWithSettings/Data/Packages/Seti_UI/README.md

 - No file icon in the opened tabs, ST lacks this.

-- <strike>Not as icon rich as the original because ST can't see anything other than Extensions ,and even thou its still hard to make it use the icon you want</strike>. ( A work around has been added on v7 )

-- Some scopes have different colors in Atom like the `:` ,this is related to the tmLanguage file in ST ,also note that Atom sometimes will display a different color than ST "even if the scope name matches in both editors".

 - Current line number highlight color, ST lacks this.

-- Everything else is basically the same as the original except for a couple of UI colors.

 ## Issue A Ticket